tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ### Incorrect DHE Share

-If the client has not provided an appropriate KeyShareOffer (e.g. it includes only DHE or ECDHE groups unacceptable or unsupported by the server), the server corrects the mismatch with a HelloRetryRequest and the client will need to restart the handshake with an appropriate KeyShareOffer, as shown in Figure 2:
+If the client has not provided an appropriate KeyShare extension (e.g. it includes only DHE or ECDHE groups unacceptable or unsupported by the server), the server corrects the mismatch with a HelloRetryRequest and the client will need to restart the handshake with an appropriate KeyShare extension, as shown in Figure 2:

 ~~~
        Client                                               Server

        ClientHello
-         + KeyShareOffer         -------->
+         + KeyShare              -------->
                                  <--------       HelloRetryRequest

        ClientHello
-         + KeyShareOffer         -------->
+         + KeyShare              -------->
                                                        ServerHello
-                                                   + KeyShareOffer
+                                                        + KeyShare
                                              {EncryptedExtensions}
                                             {ServerConfiguration*}
                                                     {Certificate*}